Handley Page Halifax: Origins

 During the mid-1930s, the British Air Ministry released Specification P.13/36, seeking a twin-engine heavy-medium bomber suitable for "world-wide use".
 Further requirements of the specification included the use of a mid-mounted cantilever monoplane wing and all-metal construction, and encouraged use of the Rolls-Royce Vulture engine then in development.
-In response, Handley Page produced the twin-engine HP56 design to meet Specification P.13/36.
+In response, Handley Page produced the twin-engine H.P.56 design to meet Specification P.13/36.
 Handley Page aircraft designer George Volkert had responsibility for the design.

-Other candidates were submitted for the same specification, including the Avro 679, and designs from Fairey, Boulton Paul and Shorts; all submissions were designed around two-engine configurations, using the Rolls-Royce Vulture, Napier Sabre, Fairey P.24 or Bristol Hercules engines.
-The majority of these engines were under development at this point; while four-engined bomber designs were considered for specification B.12/36 for a heavy bomber, wings mounting two pairs of engines were still in the experimental stage and required additional testing at the Royal Aircraft Establishment (RAE).
-Adopting a stronger wing also required additional strengthening of the overall aircraft structure, resulting in an increase in overall weight.
+Other candidates were submitted for the same specification, including the Avro 679, and designs from Fairey, Boulton Paul and Shorts.
+All submissions used two engines, using the Rolls-Royce Vulture, Napier Sabre, Fairey P.24 or Bristol Hercules engines.
+All of these engines were under development and while four-engined bomber designs were considered for specification B.12/36 for a heavy bomber, wings mounting two pairs of engines required additional testing at the Royal Aircraft Establishment (RAE).
+A stronger wing also required additional strengthening of the overall aircraft structure, increasing design weight.

 In February 1937, following consideration of the designs, the Air Ministry selected Avro's submission, with Handley Page's bid chosen as "second string".
 Accordingly, during April 1937, the Air Ministry ordered two prototypes of each design.
-The introduction of the successful P.13/36 candidates was delayed by the necessity of ordering additional Armstrong-Whitworth Whitley and Vickers Wellington bombers first.
-In mid-1937, it was decided to order both the Avro 679 and HP56 designs "off the drawing board" in order to speed up delivery timetables.
+The introduction of the successful P.13/36 candidates was delayed by orders for Armstrong-Whitworth Whitley and Vickers Wellington bombers.
+In mid-1937, it was decided to order both the Avro 679 and H.P.56 designs "off the drawing board" in order to speed up delivery timetables.